-Cape Coast Airport is not needed - Blakk Rasta speaks
+Cape Coast airport is not needed - Blakk Rasta speaks

 Source: Zionfelix

-Ghanaian radio presenter cum musician, Blakk Rasta, has spoken against the NPP government’s decision to construct an Airport at Cape in the Central Region.
+Ghanaian radio presenter cum musician, Blakk Rasta, has spoken against the NPP government’s decision to construct an airport at Cape Coast in the Central Region.

-Airing his sentiment on Zylofon FM, the outspoken presenter in a video said the building of the airport is needless.
+Airing his sentiment on Zylofon FM, the outspoken presenter in a video sighted by Zionfelix.net said the building of the airport is needless.

 He stated that there is an airport at Takoradi which is very close to Cape Coast.